quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 Approved Clinicians and Responsible Clinicians (AC/RC)

-An approved clinician is a mental health professional approved by the secretary of state or a person or body exercising the approval function of the secretary of state.
-Some decisions under the Mental Health Act can only be taken by people who are approved clinicians.
-All responsible clinicians must be approved clinicians.
+An Approved Clinician (AC) is a mental health professional approved by the Secretary of State or a person or body exercising the approval function of the Secretary of State.

 A New National Curriculum for training Mental Health Professionals seeking ‘Approved Clinician’ Status